ootsun/stakers-guild/README.md

 For every validator, we keep track of the amount of missed attestation blocks, to reduce the amount of data compared to keeping track of the positively attestation blocks.

-contract members:
+#### Contract members:
-*the donation genesis block
+* the donation genesis block
-*a list of pending validators until the next donation *claims mapping : a mapping of the reference of the validator to the value they can claim *attestation mapping : a mapping of the reference of the validator to the number of missed block attestations (for every epoch, an amount of 32)
+* a list of pending validators until the next donation
+* claims mapping : a mapping of the reference of the validator to the value they can claim
+* attestation mapping : a mapping of the reference of the validator to the number of missed block attestations (for every epoch, an amount of 32)
-*identity mapping : a mapping of the identity (the validators owners ethereum address (= the address which called the register function (to send the claimed money to)) to the reference of the validator
+* identity mapping : a mapping of the identity (the validators owners ethereum address (= the address which called the register function (to send the claimed money to)) to the reference of the validator

-receive function payable
+#### receive function payable
 if this is not the first donation (donation genesis block is 0) {
 the value of the contract minus the sum of all values from the claims mapping will be distributed among all registered validators